brunoterkaly/azure_stack_hci_welcome_kits/README.md

-# Azure Stack HCI Welcome Kit 🌐
+# Azure Hybrid Welcome Kit 🌐

 Greetings, Azure Stack HCI aficionados!
 Embarking on the setup, development, or enhancement of your on-site cluster?
 You've navigated to the **perfect repo**.
 Recognizing the intricacies of setting up a dependable and agile infrastructure, we've collated a treasure trove of resources tailored for Azure Stack HCI, spotlighting areas like AKS (Azure Kubernetes Service), AVD (Azure Virtual Desktop), and pivotal Data Services.